 - Most obviously, Square will make money off of transactions users make with the Cash Card, as a percentage of the transaction paid by the merchant.

-- Use data from users’ spending activity to offer targeted loans.
+- Square can use data from users’ spending activity to offer targeted loans.
 Square is already doing this with its business customers and offering credit in a data-driven way to consumers would be a natural next step.

-- Charge businesses to be featured as Cash Boosts.
+- Square can charge businesses to be featured as Cash Boosts.
 As the user base grows, Cash Boosts could become valuable as trip drivers for places like Chipotle, which is a current “boost”.
 Restaurants and merchants could pay to tap into a giant user base outside of what they can access through their own loyalty and rewards programs.

 Integration into the Square Ecosystem